Created the Linux kernel while

 Avoid the GUI !!!

 Another reason to avoid GUIs is that they eat up system resources.
 If you're running multiple server applications on a system with limited RAM, firing up a GUI can slow these applications considerably.

 There are also security considerations when running a GUI.
 A GUI should never be installed on a server.
 The X-server part of a GUI setup is, after all, a server.
 As such, it opens ports and uses them to "listen" for remote connections.
 Unnecessary open ports on an Internet-connected system provide another potential entry point for hackers.
 Because of this, all of the guides on this site only use the character (command line) shell interface.

 Most ISPs and Web site hosting services use Linux or UNIX servers.
 One benefit of learning to use Linux/UNIX commands is that, if your ISP or Web site hosting service includes "shell access" with your account, you'll be able to telnet into your server and use commands at the shell prompt to perform tasks that simply can't be done using an ftp program or a Web-based site management tool.

 Another key benefit is that if you know how to enter commands at the shell prompt, you'll know what commands to enter into shell scripts to automate tasks.
 The automation capabilities of shell scripts, when combined with a memory-resident scheduler like cron to run those scripts at regular intervals, will allow you to set up systems that do most of the work for you.
-On the Packages page we'll show you how to use cron and a shell script to automate the process of retreiving and applying the latest security patches for your system which will help protect Internet-connected servers from new worms and exploits.
+On the Security page we'll show you how to use cron and a shell script to automate the process of retreiving and applying the latest security patches for your system which will help protect Internet-connected servers from new worms and exploits.

 Stuck In A Windows World ?